calebsander/structure-bytes/README.md

 	- `Pointer<Type>` (allows multiple long instances of `Type` with the same bytes to be stored only once)

 ## Documentation
-The `doc` folder is hosted at https://calebsander.github.io/structure-bytes/doc/.
+The `docs` folder is hosted at https://calebsander.github.io/structure-bytes.

 ## Examples
 ### Type creation